 Report 39, Section 4.5: “It should be noted that there are ongoing studies within CEPT which will detail the various field strength values that may be used for technology neutral co-ordination of dissimilar systems.
 However, the studies are not finalised.”

 Conclusion

 A conclusion may review the main points of the ECC Report.
 A conclusion might elaborate on the results of the ECC Report and suggest extension.

-Mandate of the european commission